devinhughes/Rotten_tomatoes_project/README.md

 ## Challenges
 The dataset shows some challenges that might become present in our project.
 The dataset will require efficient preprocessing to be able to use the dataset optimally.
 We also face the challenge of knowing if we have enough features to accurately fit our model to be able to predict our target.
 This might require an additional dataset to merge with our current dataset.
+## Exploratory Analysis
+To analyze our dataset we started off by addressing missing or duplicate columns.
+We dropped NaN rows and looked to see if there were any duplicate rows.
+We found the datatypes for each column to see if the was a need to correct or change any datasets.
+We ensured that columns that could be used for computation or that might need to be used for visualizations had the correct datatype.
+Of our 22 columns, we found critics consensus to be not of use for any analysis and dropped the column.
+Next, we analyzed different columns to see which we could use in our analysis.
+We found that the categorical data in tomatometer_status gave us the most to try to predict.
+We created bar charts of different features to see if there was a recognized pattern between features and tomatometer status.
+With the data we have in our dataset, we found that it would be best to try to use our information to try to predict tomatometer status.

 ## Machine Learning Model